Our team

 • Deutsche Telekom in its acquisition of VoiceStream for $50.7 billion to form T-Mobile US.

-• Accel-KKR in several dozen acquisitions and exits.
+• Accel-KKR in several dozen investments and exits.

-• Investcorp in several dozen acquisitions and exits, including Saks Fifth Avenue, Gucci, Moody International, Circle K, Polyconcept, Greatwide, Berlin Packaging, Neptune Technology Group, MW Manufacturers, Carvel.
+• Investcorp in several dozen investments and exits, including Saks Fifth Avenue, Gucci, and Circle K.

 Shareholder Activism and Corporate Governance

-Todd has provided counsel on shareholder activism and corporate governance to a diverse range of major corporations – from extensive planning and simulation sessions to full-fledged proxy contests.
+• Todd has provided counsel on shareholder activism and corporate governance to major companies – from extensive preparedness planning to full-fledged proxy contests.

 Specialized Investor Relations